Gdemaude/debugprinter/README.md

 # debugprinter
-Execute scipt when printer is not responding.
+Execute script when printer is not responding.

 Right click => Execute as administrator